davemacrae/GmailAttachment/README.md

   --limit LIMIT, -l LIMIT
-                        limit the number of attachments downloaded --count, -c           Just calculate number of available messages and exit --delete, -d          Delete messages at GMAIL rather than just archive --verbose, -v         Verbose output
+                        limit the number of attachments downloaded --count, -c           Just calculate number of available messages and exit --delete              Delete messages at GMAIL rather than just archive --trash               Trash messages at GMAIL rather than just archive --verbose, -v         Verbose output
   --unread, -u          Only get unread messages from inbox, default is to get
-                        all, even if archived) --noclobber           Don't overwrite existing files
+                        all unread even if archived) --noclobber           Don't overwrite existing files

 ```

 Still a work in progress.